What Is A New Employee Onboarding Checklist?

 4. First Month(s) Checklist

-As soon as the employee has gained enough confidence regarding tools, tasks, and procedures, it's time to look into a more goal-driven plan.
-A great onboarding template to follow is the 30-60-90 plan, which achieves high levels of productivity within the 90 first days of employment by developing specific SMART goals for each time period.
+As soon as the employee has gained enough confidence in tools, tasks, and procedures, it's time to consider a more goal-driven plan.
+A great onboarding template to follow is the 30-60-90 plan, which achieves high levels of productivity within the first ninety days of employment by developing specific SMART goals for each period.

 7. Template Checklist For Remote Employees